-We are currently ISO 9001:2008 Certified and in the final steps of achieving Military Standard 105 D. We also assure dimensional accuracy and alloy integrity using our ultramodern quality control lab with advanced testing and inspection technology.
+We are currently ISO 9001:2015 and Military Standard 105 D certified.
+We also assure dimensional accuracy and alloy integrity using our ultramodern quality control lab with advanced testing and inspection technology.
 We don’t just create incredible parts using permanent mold chill casting; we create happy customers.

 Click here to see some of our past case studies.